Wednesday, August 12, 2015

 The Red Rovers / Red Rovers Roster

-Volunteer military company organized at Courtland 1835 to aid Texas in struggle for independence.
-Commanded by Dr. Jack Shackelford, local physician, company derived its name from color of home spun uniforms, made by citizens of Courtland.
-In first battle Rovers were assigned to regiment cut off, captured at Coleta, March 20, 1836.
+A volunteer military company was organized at Courtland in 1835 to aid Texas in its struggle for independence.
+Commanded by Dr. Jack Shackelford, a local physician, the company derived its name from the color of the homespun uniforms made by citizens of Courtland.
+In the first battle, Rovers were assigned to the regiment cut off, captured at Coleta, March 20, 1836.
 Surrendered on promise of return to U. S. On March 27, company and others, 365 men, executed at Goliad by order of Gen. Santa Anna.
-Shackelford and seven other Rovers spared.
+Shackelford and seven other Rovers were spared.
 He later escaped and returned to Courtland.
-Goliad incident, plus Alamo, rallied U. S. support and guaranteed freedom for Texas.
+The Goliad incident, along with the Alamo, rallied U.S. support and guaranteed Texas's freedom.

 The Red Rovers / Red Rovers Roster

 * Capt.
 J. Shackelford • * Lt.
 Wm.
 C. Francis •Sgt.
 F. G. Shackelford • Sgt.
 A. J. Foley • * Sgt.
 J. D. Hamilton • Sgt.
 J. D. Hamilton • Sgt.
 C. M. Short • Cpl.
 J. H. Barkley • Cpl.
 H. H. Bentley • Cpl.
 David Moore • Cpl.
 Andrew Winter • Patrick H. Anderson • John N. Barnhill • Joseph Blackwell • * George W. Brooks • * L. M. Brooks • T. E. Burbridge • F. T. Burt • J. W. Cain • Thomas Cantwell • Seth Clark • John G. Coe • * D. Cooper • Harvey Cox • R. T. Davidson • George L. Davis • H. C. Day • A. Dickson • Alfred Dorsey • H. L. Douglas • W. C. Douglas • James E. Ellis • Samuel Farley • * Joseph Fenner • Robert Fenner • J. G. Ferguson • E. B. Franklin • D. Gamble M. C. Garner • J. E. Grimes • William Gunter • William Hemphill • John Hyser • John Jackson • John N. Jackson • H. W. Jones • Charles McKinley • John H. Miller • D. A. Murdock • William Quinn • W. F. Saavage • J. N. Seaton • W. S. Shackelford • * Wilson Simpson • B. Strunk • James Vaughan • Wm.
-E. Vaughan • James S. Wilder • Robert W. Wilson* Escaped at execution, on patrol, or on leave when unit captured.
+E. Vaughan • James S. Wilder • Robert W. Wilson* Escaped at execution, on patrol, or on leave when the unit was captured.

 Early Roads

-Tennessee Street along the north side of the square was originally part of Gaines’ Trace, a horse path laid out in 1807 under the direction of Capt.
+Tennessee Street along the north side of the square was originally part of Gaines' Trace, a horse path laid out in 1807 under the direction of Capt.
 Edmund Pendleton Gaines of the U. S. Army.
-From Melton’s Bluff on the Tennessee River, the trace ran westward to Cotton Gin Port on the Tombigbee, in present-day Mississippi.
-Another important early thoroughfare was the Byler Road (1819), which ran southward through Courtland and linked the Tennessee Valley to Tuscaloosa and lower Alabama.
+From Melton's Bluff on the Tennessee River, the trace ran westward to Cotton Gin Port on the Tombigbee, in present-day Mississippi.
+Another crucial early thoroughfare was the Byler Road (1819), which ran southward through Courtland and linked the Tennessee Valley to Tuscaloosa and lower Alabama.

-One of the South's First Railroads 1832
+One of the South's First Railroads, 1832

 Seeking a means to ship cotton and other goods around the treacherous Muscle Shoals of the Tennessee River, area planters and merchants met at Courtland in 1831 to consider a rail line.
-On January 13, 1832, the 50-mile long Tuscumbia, Courtland & Decatur railroad was chartered.
+On January 13, 1832, the 50-mile-long Tuscumbia, Courtland & Decatur railroad was chartered.
 Early trains were usually horse-drawn, although an English-made steam locomotive was acquired in 1834.
 Absorbed by the Memphis & Charleston line after 1850, the railway was largely destroyed during the Civil War.
 The rebuilt railroad became part of the Southern system in 1898.

 American Legion - Post 58